Games characterizing certain families of functions: Introduction

 Let us state preliminary facts on Baire 1 functions.
 A function $f\colon X\to Y$ between Polish spaces $X, Y$ is called \emph{Baire class 1} whenever the preimage $f^{-1}[U]$ is $F_\sigma$ in $X$ for any open set $U$ in $Y$.
 If $Y=\bR$, this is equivalent to the property that $f$ is the limit of a pointwise convergent sequence of continuous functions, see e.g. \cite[Theorem 24.10]{Ke}.

-In the literature, we encounter various equivalent definitions of Baire 1 functions.
+In the literature, we encounter various conditions which characterize the class of Baire 1 functions.
 The classical characterization given by Baire says that $f$ is Baire 1 if and only if $f\restriction P$ has a point of continuity for every non-empty closed set $P\subseteq X$.
-This is the so-called \emph{Pointwise Continuity Property}, in short (PCP).
+This is the so-called \emph{Pointwise Continuity Property}, in short (PCP), see e.g.~\cite{B}.
 An $\varepsilon$-$\delta$ characterization of Baire 1 functions, obtained in~\cite{LTZ}, says the following.
 A function $f\colon X\to Y$ is Baire 1 whenever, for any positive number $\varepsilon$, there is a positive function $\delta_\varepsilon\colon X\to\bR$ such that for any $x_0,x_1\in X$,

 We will call such a $\delta_\varepsilon$ an \emph{$\varepsilon$-gauge for $f$}.